 Metabolic Disorders: Krabbe Disease, Hunter Syndrome (MPS-II), Metachromatic Leukodystrophy

 The medical potential of cord blood stem cells continues to grow as well.
-Hundreds of clinical trials are underway, including treatment of conditions such as Autism, Cerebral Palsy, and Diabetes, with new trials coming every year.
+Hundreds of clinical trials are underway, including promising research for the treatment of conditions such as Autism, Cerebral Palsy, and Diabetes, with new trials coming every year.

 According to the American Academy of Pediatrics, cord blood is an excellent source of the hematopoietic stem cells used in most stem cell transplants.
 These special cells help facilitate the rebuilding and repair of tissue that has been damaged by various genetic and medical conditions.

 Umbilical cord blood is unique in that it has been shown to contain 10 times more hematopoietic stems cells than bone marrow.
 Furthermore, cord blood stem cells rarely carry infectious diseases, and are believed to have greater regenerative properties than bone marrow stem cells.